sanjirhabib/benchmark/README.md

 #### Where's the C code?

-The benchmark code is in cmap.c
+The benchmark code is in ```cmap.c```

-But the library is in clib/ directory
+The supporting library is in the ```clib/``` directory.

-#### I want to improve on some code

-Rules :

-- Don't pre allocate memory.
+#### How Can I Improve the Code?
+Rules for contributions:Do not pre-allocate memory.
-- Don't hint the hashmap on what's to come.
+- Do not hint to the hashmap about upcoming operations.
-- Don't optimize for the benchmark.
+- Do not optimize specifically for the benchmark.
-- Run on single processor.
-Don't spawn threads.
+- Run on a single processor; do not spawn threads.
-- Use string concat or format() whichever is faster.
+- Use string concatenation or format(), whichever is faster.
-- Use unordered map if that's available.
+- Use an unordered map if available.

-I personally prefer unordered map that stores and enumerates items in insertion order.
-Which is wny I had to write my own hashmap.
-Node that this is not standard, none of the c++ map libraries support it.
+I prefer an unordered map that stores and enumerates items in insertion order, which is why I wrote my own hashmap.
+Note that this behavior is non-standard and not supported by C++ map libraries.
+JavaScript/Node.js initially lacked this feature but later adopted insertion-order enumeration after developer feedback.
-JavaScript/node didn't support it either in its initial release.
-But later changed to enumerate by insertion order after developer outcry.

-#### What's the design of the hash map?
+#### What's the Design of the Hashmap?

-Technically it's not a hashmap.
-Just two vectors for keys and values seperately.
+Technically, it's not a traditional hashmap.
+It uses:
+- Two separate vectors for keys and values.
-And a third vector that carry the item index linked with hash.
+- A third vector to store item indices linked with hashes.
-Load factor is ~1.
+- A load factor of approximately 1.